allegro/allegro.tech/_posts/2014-10-29-async-rest.md

 ```

-You can process and combine as many `CompletableFuture` as you want.
+You can process and combine as many `CompletableFutures` as you want.
 Each of them can be a call to different external resource, like database, REST service or file system.
 Let's see another example: